dsilabs/zoom/README.md

     return zoom.page('Hello, World!', title='Hello!')
 ```

-Go to your Zoom instance (localhost) in your browser and you should see your new app.
+Go to your zoom instance (localhost) in your browser and you should see your new app.

 This is the most basic app, which basically takes a request object as the sole parameter and returns a response, in this case, a page response.